robinthibaut/deep-cca/README.md

 I'm currently adapting the code from https://github.com/VahidooX/DeepCCA.

+### Objectives
+* Solving compatibility-issues with anterior version of Keras
+* Make it compatible with Tensorflow backend (remove Theano dependency)
+* Make it compatible with scikit-learn framework

 This is an implementation of Deep Canonical Correlation Analysis (DCCA or Deep CCA) in Python.

 DCCA is a non-linear version of CCA which uses neural networks as the mapping functions instead of linear transformers.
 DCCA is originally proposed in the following paper: